Take action – together, let’s build communities, not Prisons

 Provide a gift of a donation

 Just Reinvest NSW receives no ongoing funding so we rely on generous donations from people like you to continue to raise awareness about justice reinvestment and how governments can become smart on crime, rather than tough on crime.
-Donate today
+Make your tax-deductible donation today.

 Just Reinvest NSW relies on volunteers.
 We are looking for expertise in all sorts of areas including research, policy, communications, community engagement, IT and so on.
-Join today by sending your CV and a letter explaining how your skills may benefit us.
+Join today by sending your CV and a letter explaining how your skills may benefit us to firstname.lastname@example.org.

 We accept interns in the areas of law, research, policy, media, communications, community engagement, and events.
 Other areas of study may also be accepted.
 All of our internships are undertaken on a voluntary basis, and are usually project based.
-Please send your CV and a cover letter today.
+Please send your CV and a cover letter today to email@example.com.

 Work with us